 A few weeks ago, I wrote a post on Starbucks Calories in the US and I was pleasantly surprised to find out quite how many low-calorie Starbucks drinks there were to pick from – but, while I was writing it, I realised that the advice didn’t apply to all of you checking in on the blog from the UK – and so, I decide it was time that you needed your own version too!

-So, here you have it – a guide to UK Starbucks calories including a full list of all the low-calorie drinks in UK Starbucks that you can choose from.
+So, here you have it.
+If Starbucks is a normal part of your morning routine, this guide to UK Starbucks calories includes a full list of all the low-calorie drinks in UK Starbucks that you can choose from.

 The Difference Between US and Starbucks UK Calories

-The big one is that it’s a lot easier to work out the Starbucks UK calories.
+The big one is that it’s a lot easier to work out the Starbucks UK calories (but you can see our post on US Starbucks calories here if you want some help).
 You can calculate the numbers more exactly what you’re drinking from the Starbucks Nutritional Information in the UK than you can in the US.

 Not only is it all in the one big handy document (the US requires you to enter your choices online), they also break the choices down by the milk you pick.
 The US Starbucks calorie calculator doesn’t allow for that and so it was hard to tell if, say, swapping from whole milk to skimmed or oat milk made a huge difference to the number of calories that a drink contained – and it turns out it can.